ansient0/lwotc/README.md

 Gunner - Technical

-* Reduced the amount of starting soldiers to 16 from 22 - compensates for the average soldier being far more useful, reduces overall mission density and soldier management, makes recruiting worth more.
+* Reduced the amount of starting soldiers to 16 from 22 - compensates for the average soldier being far more useful, reduces overall mission density and soldier management, makes recruiting worth more

-* Injury recovery is faster.
+* Injury recovery is faster

 * All Soldiers Autopromote every 24 hours to squaddies